INTI-CMNB/KiDiff/README.md

 Don't remove the individual PNGs.
 Complements `--output_dir`.
 They are usually removed as soon as we get the output PDF.

+## --layers

+Specifies the name of a file containing a list of layers to be included.
+This option works similar to `--exclude` but we process only the layers indicated here.

+Important: when this list is only composed by layer numbers KiDiff skips any check and uses this list of layers, even if they aren't defined in any of the specified PCBs.

+`--layers` and `--exclude` are mutually exclusive.

 ## --new_file_hash